Applying for a Schengen visa in Pretoria

 You are strongly advised to schedule an appointment for your visa application at least three weeks before your intended date of departure.

-Make an appointment for a visa application in PRETORIA
+Make an appointment for a visa application at the Embassy in PRETORIA

-Make an appointment for a visa application in CAPE TOWN
+Make an appointment for a visa application at VFS CAPETOWN

 Implementation of biometrics